 Congrats on your new position

-You’re in for a lot of great things and challenges too.
+But, you’re in for a lot of challenges too.
 Should you need any help regarding email marketing, feel free to contact me.

 It would be a good idea to have a quick call very soon, as I’m sure I can offer you some really valuable advice.